gnperdue/VimConfig/README.md

 Dealing with Changes to Submodules
 ----------------------------------

 Example: I updated vim2hs.
-When checking `git status` the repository had a detacehd HEAD, as expected.
+When checking `git status` in the vim2hs repository there is a detached HEAD, as expected.
 Therefore, I created a new branch with:

     git checkout -b work`date -u +%s`